How many trees does it take to power the internet?

 It may seem overwhelming to think of this planetary scale issue in relation to your small smartphone or laptop, but remember that if enough of us commit to taking small steps towards reducing our digital footprint, we can make a big difference.

-This article was updated on 26th January 2021 with a new source in the 'Stream Wisely' section to reflect more recent research.
+This article was updated on 19th September with a new source in the 'Stream Wisely' to replace a broken link.
 It was also updated on 28th January 2021 with an additional sentence and source in the 'Seeing is Believing' section to inform readers that Co2 emissions from electricity can vary greatly.

 Last updated on: 4/8/2021